 Rabbi Yosi Gordon has been teaching since 1957 and has been teaching at Talmud Torah of St. Paul since 1978.
 Before joining Talmud Torah of St. Paul, he attended Camp Ramah for fourteen summers, as a camper and staff member, earned degrees at the University of Wisconsin, Madison, and at the Jewish Theological Seminary, where he graduated as a Rabbi in 1972.
 Yosi also studied at the Hebrew University in Jerusalem for three years.
 Rabbi Gordon worked as Associate and Acting Principal of the Los Angeles Hebrew High School.
 In 1978 he came to St. Paul, where he directed Talmud Torah of St. Paul for twelve years and helped found Talmud Torah of St. Paul Day School.
 He taught courses in Jewish studies and literature at the University of Minnesota, St. Olaf College and Hamline University.
 He has also published textbooks and articles in Hebrew language and Jewish studies.
 In 2000, Yosi won a Covenant Award in Jewish education in 1990.
 Yosi served for 20 years as rabbi at Temple Sholom in Eau Claire, Wisconsin, where he was known as the Chief Rabbi of the Chippewa Valley.
 He is now teaching at the Talmud Torah of St. Paul Afternoon School and Midrasha.
 At Talmud Torah Yosi teaches Torah, Rabbinic literature, Hebrew language and Jewish thought to grades 5-12.
 In addition to teaching, Yosi is editing a series of nine books by Noam Zion on Talmudic stories about women and participating in a Jewish-Christian-Muslim study group.
 His Shabbat afternoon Rashi group for Talmud Torah students has been meeting since 1979.

 Toby Saide Meirovitz is a Midrasha graduate of Talmud Torah of St. Paul.
 Toby received a Bachelor of Science degree from the University of Minnesota with a major in sociology.
 After many years in human resources management, she made a career change into education, first as a substitute teacher, then as a special education paraprofessional in ISD 197 where she continues to work.
-Here at TTSP, Toby teaches Jewish studies and assists in facilitating our holiday programming.
-In addition, she works with students one-to-one and in small groups, providing differentiated instruction and support for achieving success.
+Toby was recruited by TTSP to provide differentiated instruction, both one-on-one and in small groups.
+She now teaches beginning Jewish studies and co-teaches beginning Hebrew while continuing to support each student’s individual needs.
+Toby also helps lead all-school holiday celebrations.

 Sara Lynn Newberger (BS, University of Illinois; MA, Brandeis University, Hornstein Program in Jewish Communal Service and Education; Jerusalem Fellow) moved to St. Paul in 1989 to work at the Talmud Torah’s Day School because the mission and vision resonated with her soul.
 At TTSP, Sara Lynn has had many jobs.
 Her favorite is what she is doing now, exploring Jewish texts, customs, values and ideas with students.
 Sara Lynn is the director of TTSP’s Hineni: Adult Jewish Leraning and Contemplative Practices.
 She believes passionately in the importance of Jewish learning and the impact it can have on people’s lives.
 When not working, Sara Lynn enjoys cooking, visiting with friends, singing, and being outdoors.